avalanche-foundation/ACPs/ACPs/208-mev-client-c-chain/README.md

         Validator->>+Validator: Seal block
     end
 ```
+- The next proposer asks the builder its bid with transactions transactions
 - The builder sends its bid with transactions to the next proposer.
 - When the validator is the proposer, it picks the bid worth the most if it has any.
 - The validator runs every transaction to make sure the set of rules match what the bid promised.